klappy/gpio/README.md

 gpio
 ====

-gpio allows for devices such as raspberry pi or systems with 1wire usb adapters to speak to the system's input/output pins.
+gpio ruby gem allows for ruby code running on devices such as raspberry pi or systems with 1wire usb adapters to speak to the system's input/output pins.

 The end goal is for people to contribute code for specific devices, sensors and outputs.